PricelyticsHub/Green-Index/README.md

 **ex. busan201819.csv --> 관련 샘플 파일들 쓰기**

 ## Image Preprocessing
-In order to calculate the green index, it is necessary to convert GSV images to HSV images.
+In order to calculate the green index, it is necessary to convert GSV images to HSV images.<br/>
+In this regard, it can be implemented through the **OOO** code.<br/>

 ## Calculating Green Index
 The codename '' is a code that calculating green index as follows: